awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/index.md

 - A fully managed Jupyter Notebook, which can be used to design and debug drug discovery algorithms.
 - Ability to customize algorithms for other drug discovery problems and reuse them.

-This implementation guide includes a [workshop](workshop/background.md) for you to walk through the solution.
-The workshop takes molecular unfolding algorithm from Mato, Kevin, et al.[<sup>1</sup>](#original-author) as an example to illustrate the background information, how to build a model, optimize its configuration, and batch evaluate the experiment results.
+This implementation guide includes a [workshop](workshop/background.md) with a series of notebook experimentation.
+For example, the workshop introduces the molecular unfolding algorithm from Mato, Kevin, et al.[<sup>1</sup>](#original-author) to illustrate the background information, how to build a model, optimize its configuration, and batch evaluate the experiment results.

 This implementation guide describes architectural considerations and configuration steps for deploying the Quantum Computing Exploration for Drug Discovery on AWS in the Amazon Web Services (AWS) cloud.
 It includes links to [CloudFormation][cloudformation] templates that launches and configures the AWS services required to deploy this solution using AWS best practices for security and availability.